Jeremy Kewley - Audio Reel

 Next on the big screen he stars in FRANK & JERRY (2013) playing the lead role of US film producer Jerry Goldman; and plays Roy Rogers in the new Ian Pringle feature film THE LEGEND MAKER (2013).

-Recent stage credits include his moving and powerful 25 minute monologue in FRIDAY NIGHT IN TOWN (2009) at La Mama’s Carlton Courthouse Theatre; a 30 minute monologue in Adèle Shelley’s SHE’S MY BABY (2009) at the Melbourne Fringe Festival; CALL GIRL THE MUSICAL (2009) at Chapel Off Chapel; IT'S ALL FUN AND GAMES ... at the 2011 Melbourne Comedy Festival; DEATH OF A COMEDIAN (2012) at La Mama’s Carlton Courthouse Theatre; and from August 2010 to January 2011 he toured Australia in WEST SIDE STORY (Melbourne, Perth, Brisbane & Adelaide).
+Recent stage credits include his moving and powerful 25 minute monologue in FRIDAY NIGHT IN TOWN (2009) at La Mama’s Carlton Courthouse Theatre; a 30 minute monologue in Adèle Shelley’s SHE’S MY BABY (2009) at the Melbourne Fringe Festival; CALL GIRL THE MUSICAL (2009) at Chapel Off Chapel; IT'S ALL FUN AND GAMES ... at the 2011 Melbourne Comedy Festival; DEATH OF A COMEDIAN (2012) at La Mama’s Carlton Courthouse Theatre; starring in EQUUS for Mockingbird Theatre (2013) and FLESH WOUND for Exhibit A: Theatre (2013), and from August 2010 to January 2011 he toured Australia in WEST SIDE STORY (Melbourne, Perth, Brisbane & Adelaide).

-And he produced FUNNY BY GEORGE: THE GEORGE WALLACE STORY (2000) for ABC-TV, and YOUNG TALENT TIME TELLS ALL (2001) for Network Ten.
+And he produced FUNNY BY GEORGE: THE GEORGE WALLACE STORY (2000) for ABC-TV, and YOUNG TALENT TIME TELLS ALL for Network 10 (2002).